So this week, in the interest of protecting children from sexual abuse, I did a thing.

 Man, do I wish there’d been someone in my life I trusted with my skeevy story.

-If only one of my schools—preferably elementary—had offered “good touch-bad touch” presentations via assemblies or health class.
+If only one of my schools—preferably elementary—had offered “safe touch-unsafe touch” presentations via assemblies or health class.
 For kids like me whose parents shied away from the “Birds and Bees” conversation.

 Parents, have the “Birds and Bees conversation” with your kids.